 5. Canterbury Museum

 While you’re visiting the Botanic Garden, stop by the Canterbury Museum.
 It’s inside a beautiful stone building from 1870 next to the garden.
-It has collections depicting the lives of the Maori tribes of the area and the early European settlers.
-Other exhibits include the natural history of New Zealand, focusing on dinosaurs, geology and native birds.
-More exhibits include local ties to Antarctic expeditions and Asian art.
-Admission is free and there are an onsite visitor lounge and a cafe.
+The museum’s exhibits include ancient Maori tribes, early European settlers, natural history, and local ties to Antarctic expeditions and Asian art.
+Admission is free, and there are an onsite visitor lounge and a cafe.